 Supervised by Oxana Kopeikin, Ph.D.

-My professional and personal motto is to “courageously and lovingly focus on the
+My professional and personal motto is: “courageously and lovingly focus on the process.”

 I was born in Fort Collins, Colorado.
 After living there for the first six years of my life, my family and I moved to the central Texas area.
 I have lived in central Texas most of my life.
 I attended Texas State University to obtain my bachelor’s in Psychology and minor in Sports Psychology.
 I was a group facilitator at Hays County Corrections and Supervisions within the Domestic Violence Prevention Program.
-As a facilitator, I taught groups for male and female probationers who were changed with domestic violence crimes.
-Additionally, I attended massage therapy program in Costa Rica.
+As a facilitator, I taught groups for male and female probationers who were charged with domestic violence crimes.
+Additionally, I attended a massage therapy program in Costa Rica.
 I have always been fascinated with the mind-body connection.
-After my undergraduate experience, I moved to Fresno California when I attended graduate school at Alliant International University.
+After my undergraduate experience, I moved to Fresno, California, where I attended graduate school at Alliant International University.
 I completed my APA accredited pre-doctoral internship at University of Texas Health Science Center in Tyler, Texas.
-I worked in a hospital setting from an integrative health approach.
+I worked in a hospital setting with an integrative health approach.
 I have worked with clients across the lifespan with a variety of mental health concerns.
-Outside of work, I enjoy staying active, walking my dog (Leo), salsa dancing, engaging in anything outdoors related, and hanging out with my boyfriend (Damian), family, and friends.
+Outside of work, I enjoy staying active, walking my dog (Leo), salsa dancing, engaging in anything outdoors related, and hanging out with my partner, family, and friends.